-There are many inherent risks affecting smallholder farmers that discourage the private sector from investing.
+There are many risks affecting smallholder farmers that discourage the private sector from investing.

-Financial institutions often perceive small-scale agriculture as being too risky and are reluctant to lend farmers money.
-An additional challenge is that farmers are reluctant to borrow and invest, because of their difficulty in managing risks such as weather shocks and livestock disease.
+Financial institutions often perceive small-scale agriculture as being too risky and are reluctant to lend money to farmers and agribusinesses.
+Farmers themselves are reluctant to borrow for agricultural production because of their difficulty in managing risks such as climate-related shocks and livestock disease.

-IFAD hosts the Platform for Agricultural Risk Management (PARM), a G20 initiative that brings a comprehensive risk management approach and process where risks in agriculture are assessed, prioritized, and tackled in a structured and well-coordinated way.
+IFAD hosts the Platform for Agricultural Risk Management (PARM), a G20 initiative that brings a comprehensive risk management approach and process, where risks in agriculture are assessed, prioritized and tackled in a structured way.